kshetline/tubular_util/README.md

 function toMaxFixed(n: number, maximumFractionDigits: number, locale?: string, useGrouping = false): string;
 ```

-Using `Intl.NumberFormat`, this returns a number as a string with a given `maximumFractionDigits`, using an optional `locale` (defaults to "en-US").
+Using `Intl.NumberFormat`, this returns a number as a string with a given `maximumFractionDigits`, using an optional `locale` (defaults to 'en-US').
 Unlike `toFixed`, fractional digits are not padded with trailing zeros.

-If `useGrouping` is true, locale-specific grouping with be performed, such as the commas added to "12,345,678.9012" in the 'en-US' locale.
+If `useGrouping` is true, locale-specific grouping with be performed, such as the commas added to “12,345,678.9012” in the 'en-US' locale.

 ```typescript
 function toMaxSignificant(n: number, maximumSignificantDigits: number, locale?: string | null, useGrouping = false): string;
 ```

-Using `Intl.NumberFormat`, this returns a number as a string with a given `maximumSignificantDigits`, using an optional `locale` (defaults to "en-US").
+Using `Intl.NumberFormat`, this returns a number as a string with a given `maximumSignificantDigits`, using an optional `locale` (defaults to 'en-US').
 Unlike `toPrecision`, formatting does not switch to scientific notation when more than `maximumSignificantDigits` are needed for the integer portion of a value.

-If `useGrouping` is true, locale-specific grouping with be performed, such as the commas added to "12,345,700" in the 'en-US' locale.
+If `useGrouping` is true, locale-specific grouping with be performed, such as the commas added to “12,345,700” in the 'en-US' locale.

 ```typescript
 function zeroPad(n: number | string, digits: number): string;